 If I had bet on what I thought was going to happen – and what I thought the market signals were telling me – I would have missed another 70% increase in stock prices.
 Trying to time the market – even with CAPE data – is asking for a bad time.

 Now, while I’m not pulling out of the market, I am re-balancing.
-I have all of my investments accounts linked in Personal Capital (affiliate link) making it easy to check my allocations of stocks and bonds.
+I have all of my investments accounts linked in Personal Capital making it easy to check my allocations of stocks and bonds.
 If things look a little stock heavy, then I might swap some investments around to get back to my desired allocation.

 Using CAPE to forecast future returns